Zoey-Case/JPN520-NLP-Project/Readme.md

 - Refactored and reorganized application to better accomodate further additions and updates.
 - Added a custom option menu for building a dataset.

+### 20240813
+- Split off a branch to develop a GUI for the app, using the [Tkinter](https://docs.python.org/3/library/tkinter.html) and [Threading](https://docs.python.org/3/library/threading.html) librarires.

 ## Citations
 - Atlus.
 “Persona 4.”
 Atlus., 2008.